conda-forge/conda-forge.github.io/src/orga/governance.rst

          time.
 In order for a timeout to occur, the vote must have:

              * been open for at least 2 weeks
+             * been presented and discussed at a Core team meeting
              * been advertised on at least 3 separate occasions on the gitter core channel (beginning of voting period, middle, and one day prior to proposed timeout)